MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-dial-plans.md

 ### Name and simple name

 For user dial plans, you should specify a descriptive name that identifies to the users the dial plan will be assigned.
-The dial plan Simple Name is prepopulated with a string that is derived from the dial plan name.
+The dial plan Simple Name is pre-populated with a string that is derived from the dial plan name.
 The Simple Name field is editable, which enables you to create a more descriptive naming convention for your dial plans.
 The Simple Name value cannot be empty and must be unique.
 A best practice is to develop a naming convention for your entire organization and then use this convention consistently across all sites and users.

 ### Description

 We recommend that you type the common, recognizable name of the geographic location or group of users to which the corresponding dial plan applies.

-### External access prefix<a name="#bkexternalprefix"> </a>
+### External access prefix
+<a name="bkexternalprefix"> </a>

 You can specify an external access prefix of up to four characters (#, *, and 0-9) if users need to dial one or more additional leading digits (for example, 9) to get an external line.

 > [!NOTE]
 > If you specify an external access prefix, you don't need to create an additional normalization rule to accommodate the prefix.

 See [Create and manage dial plans](create-and-manage-dial-plans.md) to create your tenant dial plans.

-## Normalization rules<a name="#bknormalizationrule"> </a>
+## Normalization rules
+<a name="bknormalizationrule"> </a>

 Normalization rules define how phone numbers expressed in various formats are to be translated.
 The same number string may be interpreted and translated differently, depending on the locale from which it is dialed.
 Normalization rules may be necessary if users need to be able to dial abbreviated internal or external numbers.